annotell/public-docs/docs-src/docs/kognic-io/pre_annotations.md

 exported annotations from the Kognic platform.

 **Interpolation** is done by linearly interpolating the geometry values between key frames.
 This is done in pixel coordinates for 2D geometries.
-For 3D geometries, the interpolation can be done in either the reference coordinate system or the world coordinate system (recommended).
+For 3D geometries, the interpolation can be done in either the frame local coordinate system or the world coordinate system (see [Coordinate Systems](./coordinate_systems.md)).
 This is configured in the annotation instruction so reach out to the Kognic team about this if you are unsure.
-Note that interpolation in the world coordinate system requires that the scene contains ego poses.
+Note that interpolation in the world coordinate system is recommended but requires that the scene contains ego poses.

 ### Object Data Pointers
 In OpenLABEL, object data pointers are used to create a specification for objects.
 For example, you can specify what attributes